ehdusjenny/NamiWebsite/md/tech/hr_tips.md

 ##FOR INTERVIEWS
 Do prepare around 3 questions to ask, about the company, about the workflow of your team, company products, etc. It shows you care, or at least made the effort to pretend you care.
+For design or coding questions, ask questions to clarify their instructions.
+The initial instructions are often intentionally unclear for you to ask the right type of questions.
+While coding, explain everything you're doing step by step.
+Don't leave the interviewer waiting.

 ##FOR TECH FAIRS AND OTHER NETWORKING
 Research the job/company beforehand, and show that you've researched them.